Queen pulls out of key Jubilee service after 'discomfort'

 “The Queen is looking forward to participating in tonight’s beacon lighting event at Windsor Castle and would like to thank all those who made today such a memorable occasion.”

-The Queen is expected to lead the evening’s beacon event with the lighting of the Principal Platinum Jubilee Beacon at her Windsor Castle home.
+The Queen led the beacon event to finish Thursday’s celebrations, lighting the principal beacon at her Windsor Castle home.

 The Queen’s involvement in this year’s celebrations will be somewhat limited compared with previous major events.